-K- Turn inside out your body main piece and it should look like mine =] topstitch all the top edges and reinforce the handles by passing more than once over them.
+K– Turn inside out your body main piece and it should look like mine =] topstitch all the top edges and reinforce the handles by passing over more than once with the sewing machine.

 L– Now we can insert the 4 pieces of foam where they are supposed to be and pin really close to the foam so that you can put the sides together more comfortably.

 M– Pin the sides together and sew as close as you can to the foam.
 This part can get a little tricky because it's super thick and the foam on the side does not help but go slow and with a lot of patience =]